Utilizing Effective Duration and Convexity for Option-embedded Bonds

 • \({PV}_{0}\): The present value at the current interest rate.

-Effective Duration for Callable and Non-callable Bonds
+Effective Duration for Callable and Non-Callable Bonds

 Non-callable bonds are consistently priced higher than callable bonds due to the value of the embedded call option held by the issuer.
 When interest rates are low, the value of the call option in callable bonds rises; this limits the bond’s price appreciation.
 Effective durations of callable and non-callable bonds are similar when yields are high.
-However, for low-interest rates, callable bonds have a lower effective duration because of the presence of the call option.
+However, for low interest rates, callable bonds have a lower effective duration because of the presence of the call option.

-Effective Duration for Putable and Non-putable Bonds
+Effective Duration for Putable and Non-Putable Bonds

 Putable bonds allow investors to sell them back to the issuer before maturity at face value.
 This provision protects investors from benchmark yield increases that could lower the bond’s price below par.
 A putable bond’s price is always greater than its non-putable counterpart due to the value of the embedded put option.
 Put options minimize bond sensitivity, especially during rising interest rates, in terms of effective duration.
-When rates are lower than the bond’s coupon rate, the put option’s value is limited.
-For this reason, the bond’s market reaction to yield changes resembles non-putable bonds.
+When rates are lower than the bond’s coupon rate, the put option’s value is limited, hence the bond’s market reaction to yield changes resembles non-putable bonds.
 As benchmark rates rise, the put option’s value rises, protecting investors from price declines.

 Effective Convexity